availproject/avail-light/src/api/v2/README.md

 Dials a peer on the light client P2P network and waits for it's response.
 If the dial goes through, a 200 OK response, the example JSON is stated bellow.

-If an error occurs on the dial itself, a 400 Bad Request is returned with the reason for failure set in the error message.
+If an error occurs on the dial 3 types of responses can be returned:

+1. 200 OK with the `dial_error` field set, which contains a error type and description.
+2. 400 Bad Request if some of the user inputs are not valid
+3. 500 Internal Server Error for other errors

 Request: